Munim-CEME/2Dto3D-Map-Import-GazeboWorld_Munim/README.md

 5. Now, in the same directory, run your map server using **rosrun map_server map_server.//yourmapname.yaml//**
 6. Now launch the gazebo world.
 Before doing so, map2gazebo topic must be initialized by **roslaunch map2gazebo map2gazebo.launch**.
 Wait for the mesh to be created and exported and kill the node
 7. Now, gazebo node can be launched by running **roslaunch map2gazebo gazebo_world.launch** to visualize the robot with map.
 Note that the launch file contains robot parameters as well as gazebo world parameters
+8. This extrudes your map, and converts it into a 3D world.
+For further information on this package, refer to the link of repo given above
-8. To view the robot in RVIZ along with the map, run the tutorial file from hector slam package using the **roslaunch hector_slam_launch tutorial.launch** command
+9. To view the robot in RVIZ along with the map, run the tutorial file from hector slam package using the **roslaunch hector_slam_launch tutorial.launch** command
-9. If you wish to move the robot around in Gazebo and view the map changing dynamically, run the teleop node for motion
+10. If you wish to move the robot around in Gazebo and view the map changing dynamically, run the teleop node for motion